by Tony West and Daryl Payne

 Once the little ones are out of the Ascent parents can push the tranquil truck to the limit.
 Not only does the Ascent glide down the road with careful smooth precision in any condition, it can dial up the aggression from its 2.4 liter boxer engine.

 The highly effective Boxer engine is the Ascent’s best feature amongst amazing features.
-It packs a refined punch thanks to a combination of direct injection, high compression, Subaru’s Dual Active Valve Control System (DAVCS), a twin scroll turbocharger and intercooler achieving outstanding performance and high efficiency.
+It packs a refined punch, and thanks to a combination of direct injection, high compression, Subaru’s Dual Active Valve Control System (DAVCS), a twin scroll turbocharger and intercooler also achieves high efficiency.

 The subtle more sophisticated design of the exterior of the Ascent contrasts well with the rugged interior and the versatile performance to make the Ascent a well-rounded SUV.
 It boasts a 22 mpg combined EPA (26 mpg highway / 20 mpg city.)
 And the turbo engine can get aggressive with 260 horsepower at 5,600 rpm and a broad torque curve that peaks at 277 lb-ft of torque over a 2,000 – 4,000 mile range.

 All five Ascent models have the same Lineartronic Continuously Variable Transmission with 8 speed manual mode as well as steering wheel mounted paddle shifters and X-mode with Hill Descent Control.
 Daryl thinks the marriage of the turbo engine and CVT gives the Ascent a smoothness that doesn’t feel like an SUV but rather a sophisticated sedan.
 When he hit the gas, the responsive Ascent silently spools up and jets!